toado/kaboom/README.md

 # Kaboom!

-Kaboom! is a web application that generates movie recommendations for the user.
+Kaboom! is a web application that generates movie recommendations for users.

 ## Description
 With so many movies, TV shows and animes on demand, it can be hard to choose something to watch.
-Unlike doing a generic google search for "movies similar to ......", Kaboom! utilizes BeautifulSoup4 to scrape Rotten Tomatoes, IMDB, and MyAnimeList to generate a good recommendation for based of genre and rating.
-The user interface is realized through a webserver, built with React.js and Flask.
+Unlike doing a generic google search for "movies similar to ......", Kaboom! utilizes BeautifulSoup4 to scrape Rotten Tomatoes, IMDB, and MyAnimeList to generate good recommendations based on genres and ratings.
+The user interface is developed through a webserver, built with React.js and Flask.

 ## How to Run
 ```bash